Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Fast Decoding of SR1/SPC Nodes

-Algorithm~\ref{alg2} provides a number of possible flip coordinates for decoding SSPC nodes, and performing bit-flipping on these bit positions will not violate the P-PCs and S-PCs.
+Algorithm~\ref{alg2} provides a number of possible flip coordinates for correcting S-PCs, and performing bit-flipping on these bit positions will not violate the P-PCs.
 Considering the ML rule in \eqref{eqn:6}, we introduce a penalty metric $\lambda_{\mathcal{E}}$ associated with the flip coordinate $\mathcal{E}=\{k_1,k_2,m\}$ ($m \in \{1,2,\ldots,2^q\}$) to derive the optimal codeword, which is given by

 Then, we select the optimal flip coordinate that has the least penalty metric for bit-flipping, i.e.,

 Finally, for the codeword obtained from Algorithm~\ref{alg1}, bit-flipping operations are performed on the pair of bit positions determined by $\mathcal{E}_{\textrm{opt}}$, which are shown as follows: